citp/privacy-policy-historical/h/ho/hom/homeaway.com.au.md

   * other companies or business entities, for example if we are thinking of a merger with or sale to that company or business entity;
   * other companies we work with to feature all or part of the property listings or otherwise provide promotional or other services related to our or HomeAway group’s business.
 This might include featuring your listings and photographs on other websites;
   * any third party you have asked us to share your personal data with – such as Facebook if you have asked us to connect with your Facebook account; or
-  * any legal or governmental entity pursuant to a subpoena or other legal request, or as necessary to remit certain taxes in the course of processing payments.
+  * any legal, governmental, taxation or similar entity or authority, pursuant to a warrant or other request, or as necessary to remit certain taxes in the course of processing payments.